-temperatures can cause heat stroke and minor burns.
+· Kiln chamber can reach internal temperatures of over 90°F, working in these temperatures can cause heat stroke and minor burns.

-- Pregnant women, children, the elderly and those with significant health issues are at higher risk of heat stroke and must be supervised in high temperatures. - Kiln operators should check for temperature and take proper safety precautions before entering the kiln chamber.
+• Pregnant women, children, the elderly and those with significant health issues are at higher risk of heat stroke and must be supervised in high temperatures.

+• Kiln operators should check for temperature and take proper safety precautions before entering the kiln chamber.